Better layouts for queue lines

 A line of residents who are seeking rations of water forms on the playground of a school in Sendai, Japan, after the earthquake and tsunami of March, 2011.

-Suggestions to improve the TSA queue lines
+Better TSA queue lines

 At the OKC airport, these TSA agents are standing in just about the worst place they could find - blocking the trafficway exit lane for deplaning passengers.
 Just not thinking of their place in the environment and their impact on their surroundings.